Colorectal Surgery Expert Witness

 Litigation in Colorectal Surgery commonly stems from allegations of perforation, leakage, infection, or damage to nearby structures such at the ureters or urinary bladder.
-Colorectal Surgeons may testify on standard of care, or they may be called as experts on causation when treatment is delayed or complications occur from other surgeries.
+A Colorectal Surgery expert witness may testify on standard of care, or they may be called as experts on causation when treatment is delayed or complications occur from other surgeries.